Reliability and Robustness analysis of Machine Learning based Phishing URL Detectors: Robustness Analysis Methodology and Experimental Setup

-For generating adversarial examples, we used the following inputs.
+We used the following experimental setup to generate adversarial examples:

-\paragraph{Seed URL Dataset} To formulate the evasion attacks against the considered baseline models, we initialized $dseed$ to a set of $27 467$ legitimate URLs $S$.
-These URLs were obtained by crawling top 100 most frequent phishing target websites \cite{OpenPhish80:online}.
-Moreover, only URLs of the web-pages containing a <form> tag were considered because phishing websites mostly use forms to obtain private information such as username and credentials \cite{CHIEW2018}.
-This dataset contained popular phishing targets such as Netflix, eBay, PayPal, Facebook, Amazon, etc. A list of some examples generated adversarial URLs is given in the appendix (Table~\ref{appendixtab}).
+\textbf{(i) Seed Dataset.} For our experiments, we have considered a seed dataset `S' containing a set of $27467$ legitimate URLs obtained by crawling the top 100 most frequent global phishing target websites \cite{OpenPhish80:online} such as Netflix, eBay, PayPal, Facebook, Amazon.
+Moreover, we only considered the URLs that pointed to the web pages of these websites that contained a $<$form$>$ tag.
+We did it because we wanted to generate adversarial URLs against the webpages that intend to obtain private information from the users such as username and credentials \cite{Chiew2018}.
+For example, our list of URLs did not contain `https://www.paypal.com/au/business' because it did not ask for any information from the user.
+However, we generated adversarial URLs against \url{`https://www.paypal.com/bizsignup/#/checkAccount'} as it prompts users to interact with the webpage.
+The complete list of these URLs is published online \cite{RobustEVALMLPU}.

-\paragraph{Word Embedding and other lists} We used ``English-subword" pre-trained embedding from FastText \cite{Englishw40:online,mikolov2018advances} as an input to our adversary generation module.
-The rationale behind using this embedding is two-tier.
-Firstly, this embedding is trained over a Common Crawl database \cite{CommonCr58:online}.
-This database contains huge amounts of data obtained by crawling the web for the last seven years.
-Hence, we strongly believe that the word vectors trained on this dataset contains the contextual relationship between URL and website content.
-Secondly, a URL is a sequence of characters and domain names may not be an English word but merely a random sequence of characters, so the sub-word embedding is a more suitable choice to handle Out Of Vocabulary (OOV) words. ${lst_{\mathrm{tld}}}$ is obtained from \cite{toplevel67:online,TheTop2022:online} while ${lst_{\mathrm{exe}}}$ is gather from \cite{Listofra72:online,Filetype32:online}.
-We initialize a number of related word $n$ to 20.
+\textbf{(ii) Word Embedding and other lists.} We used "English-subword" pre-trained embedding from FastText \cite{mikolov2018advances} as an input.
+The rationale behind using this embedding was two-tier.
+Firstly, this embedding was trained over a Common Crawl database \cite{CommonCr58:online}.
+This database contained gigantic amounts of data obtained by crawling the web for the last seven years.
+Hence, we believe that word vectors trained on this dataset included contextual relationships between URL and webpage content.
+Secondly, a URL is a sequence of characters and domain names might not be an English word but merely a random sequence of characters.
+Therefore, the sub-word embedding was suitable for handling Out Of Vocabulary (OOV) words. ${lst_{\mathrm{tld}}}$ was obtained from \cite{TheTop2022:online} while ${lst_{\mathrm{exe}}}$ was gather from \cite{Filetype32:online}.
+These lists provides a comprehensive and updated list of TLD and malicious executable respectively.
+We fixed semantically related words $n$ to 20 after conducting a pilot study (using $n$ from 10 to 50 with an increment of 5) and analysing the semantic similarity score between the original domain and a related word.
+We observed that choosing $n >20$ reduces the semantic similarity score to $<60\%$.
+Lastly, we used validators library \cite{validato72:online} that provides python implementation of RFC 3986 \cite{RFC3986U96:online} standard to select valid $Adv_\mathrm{cand}$.